jump-dev/HiGHS.jl/README.md

 println(read("options.txt", String))
 ```

-The current option list is:
+The option list as of HiGHS v1.4.0 is:
 ```
 # Presolve option: "off", "choose" or "on"
 # [type: string, advanced: false, default: "choose"]
 presolve = choose

-# Solver option: "simplex", "choose" or "ipm"
+# Solver option: "simplex", "choose" or "ipm".
+If "simplex"/"ipm" is chosen then, for a MIP (QP) the integrality constraint (quadratic term) will be ignored
 # [type: string, advanced: false, default: "choose"]
 solver = choose